survivejs/webpack-book/manuscript/techniques/04_testing.md

 To recap:

-* Running testing tools allows you to benefit from webpack's module resolution mechanism.
+* Running testing tools allows you to benefit from webpack’s module resolution mechanism.
 * Sometimes the test setup might be quite involved.
 Tools like Jest remove most of the boilerplate and allow you to develop tests with minimal setup.
 * You can find multiple mocking tools for webpack.
 They allow you to shape test environment.
 Sometimes you can avoid mocking through design, though.